-Graduate credits toward a degree or toward certification offered by the University are earned only after formal admission to graduate study.
+Graduate credits toward a degree offered by the University are earned only after formal admission to graduate study.

 A maximum of nine semester hours (SH) of NCE credit taken as a non-degree seeking or admissions pending student prior to formal admission may apply toward a degree or certificate of advanced study.
 Students who fail to complete the admission process before the end of their first term will not be permitted to register for the next term.
 Only admitted students are eligible for federal financial aid and for graduate degrees.

 In addition to the NLU Graduate Admission Requirements, applicants must submit all of the following to the Office of Admissions prior to consideration for admission to any NCE graduate program: